iamvery/docs/warmup/comments.md

 end
 ```

-This route will be called when a `POST` request is sent to `/comments`.
-Now
+Following the REST convention, this route will be called when a `POST` request
-there's only one more step.
-We need to tell Pakyow to tie the comment scope to
+is sent to `/comments`.
+Now there's only one more step remaining.
+We need to
-the restful resource.
-Open `app/lib/bindings.rb` and replace the contents with
+tell Pakyow to tie the comment scope to the restful resource.
+Open
-the following code:
+`app/lib/bindings.rb` and replace the contents with the following code:

 ```ruby
 Pakyow::App.bindings do